Skip to main content

 2. Assistance for Children with Severe Disabilities (ACSD)

-If your family income is below ~$67,399 (varies by family size) and you incur extra costs due to disability, this provincial benefit provides monthly payments to help with expenses like parking at appointments, specialized clothing, or respite.
+If your family has a modest income (threshold varies by family size) and you incur extra costs due to disability, this provincial benefit provides monthly payments to help with expenses like parking at appointments, specialized clothing, or respite.

 Priority #3